Blockchain Transaction Conflicts: A Historical Perspective

-\item[Observation-4:] \Cref{tab:ethereum_rb} highlights block-wise trends of the recent historical blocks (the blocks are chosen from the timestamp: January 15, 2025 04:13:23 PM +UTC) where we selected 20 blocks.
-As shown, most blocks have more than 50\% independent transactions, with the highest parallelism in block 21631012, contains 134 transactions out of which 61.94\% are independent.
-The conflict chain is the shortest in this block, with 16 transactions (11.94\% of the block size).
-In particular, most conflicts are from contract transactions; out of 88 contract transactions, 48 (88-40) are conflicting, while only 3 (46-43) are conflicting from ETH transfers.
-Block 21631010, on the other hand, has the least parallelism, with 210 transactions, only 39.13\% of which are independent, and the longest conflict chain involving 25.12\% of the block.
-These blocks have an average of 170 transactions, of which 51.70\% are independent.
-On average, the longest conflict chain takes up 18.23\% of the block size.
+\textbf{Observation-4.} \Cref{tab:ethereum_rb} highlights block-wise trends of the 20 recent blocks (from the timestamp: January 15, 2025, 04:13:23 PM UTC).
+As shown, most blocks have over 50\% independent transactions, with the highest parallelism in block 21631017, which has 119 transactions, of which 78.15\% are independent.
+The conflict chain is the shortest, with 5 transactions, accounting for 4.20\% of the block size.
+In particular, most conflicts are from contract transactions; out of 81 contract transactions, 18 (81-63) are conflicting, while only 8 (38-30) are conflicting from transfers.
+This block records the second-lowest number of conflicts (26) among the considered blocks.
+In contrast, block 21631010 has the least parallelism, with 48.31\% of transactions being conflicting, the conflict chain involving 16.43\% of the block size (207), and the highest number of conflicts (832).
+In summary, these blocks have an average of 176 transactions, of which 66.17\% are independent, and the conflict chain takes up 6.92\% of the block size.

-\item[Observation-5:] \Cref{tab:ethereum_rhb_tbl} presents additional metrics for block-wise trends of the recent historical blocks 21631001–21631020, as shown in \Cref{tab:ethereum_rb}.
-These metrics complement the earlier conflict-based analysis in \Cref{tab:ethereum_rb} by revealing structural dependencies for parallel execution.